microspector/microspector/README.md

 # Microspector
 Micro Service Inspector

-Microspector is a scripting language designed to test microservices, and RESTful APIs in a sexy way.
+Microspector is a scripting language designed to test microservices and RESTful APIs in a sexy way.

 ```
 Usage of ./microspector: